Complete Spinning Mill Process

 Then the yarn bobbins are converted into big yarn cones to their final shape.

 Then these cones are brought to the packing department.
-Packing is being done in both mechanical and manual form. most common packing are carton packing, PP bag packing and pallets.
+Packing is done in both mechanical and manual form. most common packing are carton packing, PP bag packing and pallets.